choderalab/mtenn/README.md

 conda activate mtenn
 ```

+Installation of pytorch **MUST** be done before installing the package itself.
 See the pytorch documentation on how to best install pytorch for your system.

- To install the package, run
+ To install mtenn and its dependencies (excluding pytorch), run
 ```bash
 pip install -e .
 ```